 Day 19 started way too early with my transportation to the airport picking me up at an ungodly hour (5am).
 Travelling alone can get really stressful without people reminding you to take your chargers or not over sleep, so I paid a bit extra to get direct transportation to the airport so that I didn’t have to worry about missing my flight.

-I’ve heard that you can see mount Fuji from the aeroplane for the route I was taking, but I was so tired I fell asleep during the flight.
+I’ve heard that you can see mount Fuji from the aeroplane for the route that I was taking, but I was so tired that I fell asleep during the flight.
 Luckily, you can still catch a glimpse of it from Haneda airport.
-The flight was hardly an hour, and I contacted my sister who had already been waiting there for 4 hours.
+The flight was hardly an hour and upon arriving I contacted my sister who had already been waiting there for 4 hours.
 My sister also happens to be horrible at directions, and we wasted an hour finding each other because she couldn’t figure out terminal 1 was different from the international terminal.

 But anyway, it was smooth sailing from then on.
 That’s what I wish I could say, but not really.
 Although we got off at the correct train station, we got a bit lost trying to find our hotel.
 Let me tell you, walking around in circles with luggage in the cold is not fun.
 We did eventually find the hotel, which did not have its reception at the ground level.
 Instead, we had to take a lift to the basement, which was where the reception was.

 After checking in, we decided to roam around Akihabara which was a mere 15 minutes away.
 Akihabara is a geek paradise with everything related to anime, video games and comics.
 We went absolutely berserk finding merchandise for series and movies that we loved.

 We tried our hands at some claw machines and collected some gachapon from the many shops around.
 If there’s anything that I’ve learnt, it’s to always go for the 3 claw and not the 1 or 2 claws, which are significantly harder.
 Also, they are most definitely rigged.